Mentoring and Coaching (POSTPONED)

 For those undertaking management coaching and mentoring modules for CMI Level 5, this session will be invaluable.

 Veronika Weisweiller is an accomplished facilitator and presenter with extensive experience in all aspects of business planning and administration.
-She chairs the CMI CPD and IC London & South East Networks.
+She takes the lead on CPD for the CMI/IC London & South East Network.

 Following language studies, a spell as an interpreter and owning a language school, she ran market research projects globally into a range of fields over many years.
 Clients included large corporations, public sector and SMEs, and she coached large teams of researchers.